 2. Click "Create a New Xcode Project" to open a new window.
-On the top under iOS, select Single View Application on the right side.
+On the left side of that window, under iOS, select Application.
+Then select Single View Application on the right side.
 Click Next, as shown in Figure 9-2.